ThirstyGit/ecommerce/README.md

 16. I should only be able to go to my cart if logged in.
 17. You should not be able to checkout if the cart is empty.
 18. Need to give a check that the information are inputed before submitting checkout form.
+19. Unable to check products without any comments.